MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 An analysis of American Airlines' departure statistics using PostgreSQL to determine what and how the airline can optimize to achieve more on-time departures while balancing an enhanced customer experience.

 ## INTRODUCTION
-The project is focused on American's nine largest hubs: DFW, CLT, MIA, PHX, ORD, PHL, LAX, DCA, and JFK
+This project is focused on American's nine largest hubs: DFW, CLT, MIA, PHX, ORD, PHL, LAX, DCA, and JFK

 ## Dataset
 The dataset for this project was gathered from the [Bureau of Transportation Statistics](https://www.transtats.bts.gov/ontime/departures.aspx) for all AA departure metrics in years 2022-2024.
 Statistics are generated per origin airport.
 Compiled datasets are uploaded to the repository.